Storidge/cio-user-guide/what_is_cio/introduction.md

 - Save money by sharing and reusing the same tools, practices and experiences across different platforms

+- Save time with storage that seamlessly supports orchestrated applications with consistent performance

 - Bring development environment closer to production to shorten release cycles.
 Eliminate "works on my machine" problems and resolve issues earlier

-- Avoid 3 am emergencies with storage that's automated for orchestration systems and backend storage operations
+- Avoid 3 am emergencies with automated storage operations and recovery

-- Future proof investments with platform that supports legacy and cloud native application
+- Modernize storage with a purpose built solution for supporting both new and old applications